Equim-chan/mjai-reviewer/README.md

 OPTIONS:
     -a, --actor <INDEX>                      Specify the actor to review.
 It is the number after "&tw=" in tenhou's log url.
+        --actor-name <ACTOR_NAME>            Specify the actor name to review when --in-file is specified and --actor is not specified
     -d, --akochan-dir <DIR>                  Specify the directory of akochan.
 This will serve as the working directory of akochan process.
 Default value "akochan".
     -n, --deviation-threshold <THRESHOLD>    THRESHOLD is an absolute value that the reviewer will ignore all